pavedroad-io/roadctl/README.md

 `$ make`

-### Build defaults
+### Build Defaults
-Execute lint, go sec, go test, and sonar scanner
+Execute lint, go sec, go test, and the FOSSA and sonar scanners

 - The artifacts hold the results for each command

 Generate the following components: